 News

-To get one, go to the subscriptions page.
 I am a pushover for a pretty savoy cabbage.
-It’s the Brassica oleracea with the dark green, crinkly, puckered leaves that get paler as you peel them ...
+It’s the Brassica oleracea with the dark green, crinkly, puckered leaves that get paler as you peel them away, working your way to the creamy core.

-Avoid overcooking, which depletes the nutritional content.
 Raw red, green or Savoy cabbage has about 20 calories a cup; when cooked, it has 30 calories per cup.
-Chinese cabbage is only 11 calories ...
+Chinese cabbage is only 11 calories a cup raw and 15 cooked; it has more vitamin C than the ...

 Green cabbage and savoy cabbage are spherical and green in color.
 Red cabbage, sometimes called purple cabbage, is similar in flavor and shape to green cabbage but has a surprising purple color.

 Savoy cabbage has a milder, sweeter flavor with a hint of pepperiness compared to red and green cabbage.
-It's easy to distinguish Savoy cabbage from green cabbage because it has wrinkly ...
+It's easy to distinguish Savoy cabbage from green cabbage because it has wrinkly, dark ...

-1 small head of green cabbage, such as Savoy cabbage 1 fennel bulb Sea salt and freshly ground pepper 2 teaspoons runny honey 1 tablespoon red wine vinegar or white wine vinegar 2 generous ...
+Cabbage and fennel salad with honey, mint and feta.
+Serves 4-6.
+You will need: 1 small head of green cabbage, such as Savoy cabbage 1 fennel bulb Sea salt and freshly ground pepper 2 teaspoons ...